shrimpza/aurial/README.md

 - [aurial.tar.gz](https://drone.io/github.com/shrimpza/aurial/files/dist/aurial.tar.gz)

-To "install", simply extract the archive into a directory exposed via an HTTP service (there's no need for any server-side scripting or database).
+To "install", simply extract the archive into a directory exposed via an HTTP service (there's no need for any server-side scripting or database), and browse to that location.

+Configuration is done on the "Settings" tab of the main application interface.

 ## Screenshots